 How does a proxy server work?

 Similarly, on the internet, a request has a destination IP address (webserver) and source IP address (client or your machine).
-The server process the request and sends the response back to you.
-Till here no proxy.
+The server processes the request and sends the response back to the client.
+In this scenario no proxy involved.

-With a proxy, requests go to the proxy server first.
-For that, the proxy server has its own IP address and browser (or router in office) knows, to forward to the proxy.
+With a proxy, requests go to the proxy first.
+To make this happen, the proxy server works as a gateway and has its own IP address.
+Browser (or router in office) knows, to forward the request to the proxy.
 Then the proxy server initiates a new request with your data towards the webserver.
 Gets the response and forwards the same to you.
 So that you can see the response content.